In this article, Caden and I hike from Deruyter Reservoir into and through Highland Forest County Park along the Finger Lakes Trail.

 Shelter on the Trail

-Below the headwaters of the stream, outside of the park property there is a nice small Shelter.
+Below the headwaters of the stream, outside the park property, is a nice small Shelter.

 Here is where Caden and I ate lunch.